Desano – audio and video materials

 Desano is an endangered Eastern Tukanoan spoken in the Northwest Amazonian region of Brazil and Colombia.
 The Desano people are also known as wĩɾã ‘wind’ and ʉ̃mʉ̃ɾĩmãhsã “People of the Day” – the last being the name members of the group use to identify themselves.
 The Desano people live in communities on the Papurí, Tiquié, and Vaupés rivers and their small tributaries in Brazil near the Tiquié and Papurí rivers, and in Colombia, near the Vaupés and Papurí rivers.

-The deposit contains an approximate of 10 hours of audio and video materials of narrative, conversation and interviews, and elicitation of words, phrases and sentences.
+The collection contains an approximate of 10 hours of audio and video materials of narrative, conversation and interviews, and elicitation of words, phrases and sentences.

-The deposit cover photo shows Frank J. Carrasquilha Matos and Wilson Silva with members of the Desano Commnunity in São Sebastião do Umari, Tiquié River, Brazil.
+The collection cover photo shows Frank J. Carrasquilha Matos and Wilson Silva with members of the Desano Commnunity in São Sebastião do Umari, Tiquié River, Brazil.
 June 18, 2016.